Geothermal energy: Sustainability

 However, local effects of heat extraction must be considered.
 Over the course of decades, individual wells draw down local temperatures and water levels.
 The three oldest sites, at Larderello, Wairakei, and the Geysers experienced reduced output because of local depletion.
-Heat and water, in uncertain proportions, were extracted faster than they were replenished.
-Reducing production and injecting additional water could allow these wells to recover their original capacity.
-Such strategies have been implemented at some sites.
-These sites continue to provide significant energy.
+Heat and water, in uncertain proportions, were extracted faster than they could be replenished.
+Reducing production and injecting additional water could allow these wells to return to their original capacity.
+Such strategies have been implemented at some sites, which continue to provide significant energy.

 The Wairakei power station was commissioned in November 1958, and it attained its peak generation of 173 MW in 1965, but already the supply of high-pressure steam was faltering.
 In 1982 it was down-rated to intermediate pressure and the output to 157 MW.
-In 2005 two 8 MW isopentane systems were added, boosting output by about 14 MW.
+In 2005, two 8 MW isopentane systems were added, boosting output by about 14 MW.
 Detailed data were lost due to re-organisations.